-7.3 Implications for further work
+8.2 Implications for further work

-The further work in TM4CAD will validate the results presented in this deliverable.
-In WP4, this will take place for a specific use case and scenario, which will likely be the road works zone.
-In WP5, the focus is on detailing the requirements of the road authorities, operators and traffic managers towards automated vehicles and their manufacturers and fleet operators.
+The further work in TM4CAD validated the results presented in this deliverable.
+In WP4, this took place for a specific use case and scenario, the road works zone.
+In WP5, the focus was on detailing the requirements of the road authorities, operators and traffic managers towards automated vehicles and their manufacturers and fleet operators.

-With regard to CEDR and its member NRAs, the work on open issues should commence in many cases in close liaison and cooperation with the automated vehicle industry stakeholders on the European level, e.g. in the scope of the Horizon Europe or CEF 2 programmes.
-In some cases this can also be done via the CEDR research programme and national research actions.
+With regard to CEDR and its member NRAs, the work on open issues should commence in many cases in close liaison and cooperation with the automated vehicle industry stakeholders on the European level, e.g., in the scope of the Horizon Europe or CEF 2 programmes as well as on the policy level.
+These could lead to infrastructure-enabled solutions improving the continuity of or extending the Operational Design Domains (ODDs) with mechanisms such as extended perception and decision-making delegation, supporting the real time knowledge about conditions in the "electronic horizon", the centimetric accuracy of the positioning signal, and the ability of CCAM enabled vehicles (incl. collective awareness) to navigate through road works and incident sites.
+In some cases, this can also be done via the CEDR research programme and national research actions.